 Take action: Urge @ElizaTalks to consider alternative policy models, like Fair Start, as the most just and effective solution to the crises we face today.

-- A clear link exists between rapid population growth and poverty.
-Better family planning and smaller families increase economic prospects by allowing greater investment in each child.
+- A clear link exists between rapid unsustainable growth and poverty.
+Better family planning and sustainable families increase economic prospects by allowing greater investment in each child.

 - According to the World Bank, in 2015, almost 2 billion people (26% of the world’s population) were living on less than $3.20 per day, and nearly half of the world (46%) was living on less than $5.50 a day.